 Mr. Oberst also specializes in environmental law.
 His practice in this area includes representing clients in civil, criminal, and administrative proceedings related to soil contamination, groundwater contamination, air emissions, vapor intrusion, solid and hazardous wastes, toxic tort claims, cost-recovery claims, and Proposition 65 claims.

 In addition to Mr. Oberst’s litigation practice, he represents and advises corporate and real estate clients on environmental issues, including in the context of mergers, joint ventures, acquisitions and dispositions, financing, and leases.
 He has extensive experience conducting environmental due diligence, working with environmental consultants on performing environmental investigations (such as Phase I and II assessments), negotiating environmental terms in transactions, and working with clients to comply with environmental laws and regulations.

-Prior to joining Doll Amir & Eley LLP, Mr. Oberst practiced law at the Los Angeles office of Gibson, Dunn & Crutcher LLP, where he was Of Counsel in the Litigation Department, and a member of the Environmental Litigation and Mass Tort Practice Group, and the Class Action and Complex Litigation Practice Group.
+Prior to joining Doll Amir & Eley LLP, Mr. Oberst practiced law at Gibson, Dunn & Crutcher LLP, where he was Of Counsel in the Litigation Department, and a member of the Environmental Litigation and Mass Tort Practice Group, and the Class Action and Complex Litigation Practice Group.

-Mr. Oberst is a member of the executive committee of the Environmental Law Section of the Los Angeles County Bar Association.
-He is also a member of the board of directors for the University of Michigan Alumni Association Club of Los Angeles, and currently serves as the Club’s president.
+Mr. Oberst is a member of the State Bar of California, and the Los Angeles County Bar Association.
+He currently serves as an officer on the executive committee of the environmental law section of LACBA.
+He is also a member and past president of the board of directors for the University of Michigan Alumni Association Club of Los Angeles.